-'There's lots of fake news': Here's how Alabamians feel about Roy Moore now
+Why Roy Moore supporters are standing by him, in their own words

 "I don't know what's happened in this country where a man isn't innocent until proven guilty," he said.
 "It's not fair to comment until it's proven or disproven."

-"It's a pretty convenient time for this to come out, and it has not changed my opinion and won't, unless true," he said.
+"It's a pretty convenient time for this to come out, and it has not changed my opinion and won't, unless true," he added.

-One state official, Marion County GOP chair David Hall, told The Toronto Star that the allegations were irrelevant because of the time that has passed.
+Marion County GOP chair David Hall told The Toronto Star that the allegations were irrelevant because of the time that has passed.

 "It was 40 years ago," he told the Star.
 "I really don't see the relevance of it.
 He was 32.
 She was supposedly 14.
 She's not saying that anything happened other than they kissed."

-Bibb County Republican chairman Jerry Pow told The Toronto Star that he would still vote for Moore over his Democratic opponent, Doug Jones.
+Jerry Pow, the Bibb County Republican chairman, also told The Toronto Star that he would still vote for Moore over his Democratic opponent, Doug Jones.

 "I would vote for Judge Moore because I wouldn't want to vote for Doug.
 I'm not saying I support what he did," Pow said.